-Review: ‘The Book of Secrets’: Ateban Cipher #1
+Review of ‘The Book of Secrets’: Ateban Cipher #1

 Happy book birthday to Allison Tait and her new baby, ‘The Book of Secrets: Ateban Cipher #1‘!
 While I have read and loved ‘The Book of Secrets’ myself, I have asked Trish Buckley to review this one – given Allison and I run the ‘Your Kid’s Next Read’ Facebook page together and I want the review to be totally unbiased!
 Having said this, ‘The Book of Secrets’ was totally what I needed this month…a fast paced, engaging and totally heartfelt story to transport me to another place.

 This is going to be the perfect September holiday read for many young readers!
 Get on it.